 - Illegal drugs, drugs paraphernalia

-- Any appliance which requires the use of exposed coils is prohibited.
-All appliances must be in good working order and UL approved.
+- Any appliance which requires the use of exposed heating sources is prohibited (i.e. hot plates, electric skillet, etc.) All appliances must be in good working order and UL approved.

 - Halogen bulbs